Why consult with Māori?

 Māori are priority populations in health and education research and are enthusiastic about research that will translate into benefits for whānau and hapu in these and other key areas, such as language, the environment and the economy.
 Research in these areas is strengthened when Māori engagement is sought at the conceptual and design stages of research.

 Many government research funders expect a demonstrated commitment to ensuring research is responsive to the diverse needs and interests of Māori.
 The Health Research Council expect research institutions to demonstrate the quality and extent of their partnership and relationship with Māori through consultation and discussion with Māori.
-The Ministry of Business, Employment and Innovation have embedded their Vision Mātauranga policy, which unlocks the science and innovation potential of Māori knowledge (mātauranga Māori), resources and people, in its priority investment areas.
+The Ministry of Business, Employment and Innovation have embedded their Vision Mātauranga policy, into their research funding processes, to unlock the science and innovation potential of Māori knowledge (mātauranga Māori), resources and people, in its priority investment areas.

 The Consultation Process

-The consultation process will allow the researcher to receive effective and efficient feedback from iwi Māori representation regarding their research proposal.
+The consultation process enables researchers to receive effective and efficient feedback from iwi Māori representation regarding their research proposal.
 Requests for Māori consultation will be considered by the Kaiārahi Māori Research.
 Please contact Henrietta Carroll in the first instance firstname.lastname@example.org.

 The Māori Consultation Form (word 20KB) should be submitted to email@example.com.
 Please read the Guide to Completing the Māori Consultation Form (PDF 597KB) for advice on what to consider and how to complete the form.
 It may be helpful to ask yourself the following questions to strengthen the Māori responsiveness of your project: